 How much is Beachbody on Demand?
 You have three subscription options.

-If you’re not sure if Beachbody will work for you, try starting with the 14-day free trial to see if you like any of the workout programs.
+If you’re not sure if Beachbody will work for you, try starting with the 14-day free trial — which you can get by selecting the three-month plan — to see if you like any of the workout programs.

 I began with the three-month plan to test the service.
-If you decide that you want to keep your subscription, it might be worth changing to the annual plan because it costs $99, while the three-month plan’s total cost after 12 months is $156 — you’ll save $57 by paying annually.
+If you decide that you want to keep your subscription, it might be worth changing to the annual plan because it costs $120, while the three-month plan’s total cost after 12 months is $299.88.
+(You’ll save $180 by paying annually.)

 Note: Carefully review the plan details before you sign up!
 Some membership options are bundled with a nutrition subscription which costs $60-$100 more than the fitness-only plan.